 Students who reside at a considerable distance from SUNY New Paltz may request, in the online application, an audition by CD, DVD, or Skype.
 Students who audition in this way may be accepted provisionally, subject to the results of an in-person audition upon arrival at New Paltz.

 * Exceptions are made for the following:

-The audition will consist of the performance of two standard pieces selected by the applicant (or solos, depending on length of piece), scales, and sight reading on the individual's primary instrument or voice.
+The undergraduate audition will consist of the performance of two standard pieces selected by the applicant (or solos, depending on length of piece), scales, and sight reading on the individual's primary instrument or voice.
 Both pieces must be performed on the same instrument, and both should be in the same genre (classical or jazz).
 The performance of original (personally composed) works during the audition is not permitted.
-Selections to be performed must be in contrasting styles (i.e., a fast and a slow piece, two contrasting movements from each piece, etc.) to demonstrate the highest level of technical and music skill.
-A placement test in sight singing will also be given during your audition to determine the level of entrance into this required sequence.
+Selections to be performed must be in contrasting styles (i.e., a fast and a slow piece) to demonstrate the highest level of technical and music skill.
+Jazz applicants must perform two solos from the standard jazz repertoire.
+Placement tests in sight singing, piano, and theory will also be given during the audition to determine the level of placement in these required sequences.

 Classical singers must perform from memory with live accompaniment.

 Classical instrumentalists may audition unaccompanied or bring recorded accompaniment.

 If live accompaniment is required, the applicants must make arrangements for having an accompanist present during the audition.
 If applicants wish to hire a pianist from the local area to accompany them during an audition, please contact Sofya Maryanova* by phone at 845-706-1590 or via email at: email@example.com.

 * Any agreements made are solely between the applicant and the hired accompanist.